russross/blackfriday/README.md

     The allowed comment patterns are `//`, `#` and `;`.

-# Todo

-*   Create website where you can type can convert mmark markdown?

 # License

 Mmark is a fork of blackfriday, hence is shares it's license.